cs210/Jarvis/README.md

 In order to use the plugin in UE4, follow these steps in the editor:

-1. Go to **Window->Plugins->SpeechRecognition** and enable the plugin.
+1. Go to **Window->Plugins->JarvisPlugin** and enable the plugin.
 Restart the UE editor to enable the plugin
 2. Choose an actor (or a define a new one) in the level being edited
 3. Open the blueprint for the actor and click on the **Components** tab on the top-right
 4. From the panel on the left, choose **Add Component** and select **Speech Input Controller** listed under the **Input** section